 A further $3 million will assist community groups and Council leaseholders cover bills and maintenance works that have piled up as a result of forced closures during the coronavirus pandemic.

-We’re helping to reduce the cost of living with a six-month rates freeze for all ratepayers and a one-off owner-occupier $250 rebate for JobSeeker recipients.
+We’re helping to reduce the cost of living with a one-off owner-occupier $250 rebate for JobSeeker recipients.